1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1970-S Small Date PR RD Penny Value

-The 1970-S Small Date Proof Red Penny represented the pinnacle of investment opportunity in the Lincoln Memorial series.
-Following the discontinuation of the copper coin in 1982, the Lincoln Memorial series ceased production in 2008.
-With only 250,000 to 300,000 of the 1970-S Small Date PR RD Penny minted out of a total of 2.6 million Proof coins, its scarcity rivals that of classic American rare coins.
+The 1970-S Small Date Proof Red Penny represents the pinnacle of investment opportunity in the Lincoln Memorial series.
+With only an estimated 250,000 to 300,000 Small Date examples out of the total 2,632,810 proof coins minted, its scarcity rivals that of many classic American rare coins.

 1970-S Small Date (PR RD) Penny Price/Grade Chart